Harshith-Harish/NeuroPulmoVisionAI/README.md

 ## Overview

-The **Neuropulmo Vision** is a machine learning application designed to assist in the diagnosis of medical conditions by analyzing medical images.
+The **NeuropulmoVisionAI** is a machine learning application designed to assist in the diagnosis of medical conditions by analyzing medical images.
 This project focuses on two main functionalities:
 1. **Brain Tumor Segmentation** using the U-Net model.
 2. **Chest X-ray Classification** using Convolutional Neural Networks (CNNs).

 The system integrates both functionalities into a user-friendly interface developed with Streamlit, providing healthcare professionals with valuable diagnostic support.

+## Project Status

+**This project is currently in development.**

+While the core functionalities (Brain Tumor Segmentation and Chest X-ray Classification) are implemented, additional features, improvements, and optimizations are planned for future releases.

+Contributions, feedback, and suggestions are welcome as we continue to enhance the system.

 ## Features